JASYTIONLINE/r32-project-pass-pmp/content/10-project-management-plan/40-quality-management-plan/80-writers-room/README.md

 ---
-title: "README — The Writer’s Room"
+title: "Writers Room – README"
-description: "The creative nerve center of the JASYTI Knowledge Base — where policy meets personality, and writers learn to break rules correctly."
+description: "Overview of the Writers Room, including creative governance, writing policies, and lore authoring standards."
 filename: README.md
-tags: [writers-room, governance, humor, onboarding, "filename:README.md"]
+tags: [writers-room, governance, overview, "filename:README.md"]
 draft: false
-date: "2025-10-13"
+date: "2025-10-16"
-role: "readme"
+role: "reference"
-function: "governance"
+function: "overview"
 shortcode: "[readme]"
 ---

-# 🎭 Welcome to the Writer’s Room
+# Welcome to the Writer’s Room

 If the Knowledge Base had a heartbeat, this would be it.
 Half coffee shop, half control center — this is where policies are written, robots are trained, and writers are politely bullied into consistency.